standoge/encuentra-24-ETL/README.md

-# Encuentra 24 car scraper
+# Encuentra 24 scraper
-Scraper for cars ad in Encuentra24 El Salvador with `Selenium` and `Scrapy` to extract sedan cars models.
+Scraper for Encuentra24 El Salvador with `Selenium` and `Scrapy` to extract sedan cars models announcements and after be analyzed.

 Project is separated in two.
 A notebook for extraction with Selenium and another with Scrapy.
 Both use `xpath.yml` file where are defined the `xpath` sentences to use to extract required data to create the dataframes.